 Currently student demand for CPSC courses far outstrips the supply.
 Therefore, the Department of Computer Science restricts enrollment to its 200 and above courses on the basis of overall average.
 Statistics students compete on an equal footing with any other students in the Faculty of Science for admission to CPSC courses.
 Thus a Computer Science theme is a good option for strong students in the Statistics program.
 For the latest information about Computer Science courses and enrollment restrictions in effect, refer to that department's undergraduate web site at http://www.cs.ubc.ca/ugrad/

 In addition to first-year Computer Science (which is required in the Statistics program), upper-level CPSC courses have second year prerequisites.
-CPSC 211 is required for almost all 300 level courses, while CPSC 221 and/or CPSC 260 are needed for some upper level courses.
+At least one of CPSC 210 and CPSC 221 is required for most upper level CPSC courses.

 Statistical tools play a large role in many economic analyses.
 Indeed, the subfield of Economics known as Econometrics deals with the application of statistical methods in Economics.
 The Econometrics courses are ECON 425 and 426 but any quantitative Economics appearing in the Degree Navigator for the Economics thematic concentration would be acceptable.